-As criminal defense lawyers in Charleston, one of the most important things we try to do for our clients is keep their record clean.
+As criminal defense lawyers in Charleston, South Carolina, one of the most important things we try to do for our clients is keep their records clean.
 Convictions on your criminal record can haunt you for the rest of your life and cost you student loans, possible jobs, and much more.
-There are several common ways that our criminal defense attorneys try help you avoid a conviction.
-The ways listed below are generally reached by agreement with the prosecutor.
-Please note that wach one doesn’t apply to every type of criminal charge.
+There are several common ways that our criminal defense attorneys try to help you avoid a conviction.
+In South Carolina, there are essentially seven alternatives to avoid a criminal conviction: (1) nolle prosse or dismissal of the charge,, (2) deferral, (3) pretrial intervention (PTI), (4) the Alcohol Education Program (AEP), (5) a conditional discharge, (6) Drug Court, or (7) the Traffic Education Program (TEP).
+In this article, we will discuss these alternatives and others.
+Please note that the ways listed below are generally reached by agreement with the prosecutor.
+Please note that each one doesn’t apply to every type of criminal charge.

 Sometimes a prosecutor will agree to “defer” a charge.
 When this happens, the charge is put on hold for an agreed-upon period of time, subject to conditions.
 If the conditions are met, then the charge will be dismissed.
 One example of a deferral is when the defendant promises not to get arrested for a period of 6 months.
 In this scenario, we’ve put the charge back in the defendant’s hands.
 If he or she stays out of trouble for 6 months, the charge is dismissed, and his or her record stays clean.